 EUUC has a rich history of working on issues regarding the environment and global warming.
 We view this as the most urgent issue of our times, affecting both peace and justice throughout the world.
 Read about current work on climate justice.

 As our knowlege of the climate crisis has deepened, many feel despair.
 We believe that by working together, we can support our spirits, empower people to find the difference they can make, and impact the future of our planet.
 The Peace and Justice Committee has sponsored a proposal for a Congregational Stand on Global Warming.
 You can read the proposal and learn more about it here.

-Since the Supreme Court ruling on Citizens' United, the Peace and Justice Committee has been informing people about how to get involved to help get money out of politics.
+Since the pivotal Supreme Court ruling on Citizens' United v FEC in 2010, the Peace and Justice Committee has been informing people about how to get involved to eliminate the corruption of money in our democracy.
+The current focus is on passing a state resolution to amend the U.S. Constitution.
 Read more on getting money out of politics.

 Contact Peace & Justice